danieljstone/danieljstone.github.io/dc.md

 I was motivated to compile the covid data presented here after finding it was impossible to calculate the ratio of reported covid cases to deaths across age groups using published data.
 (The D.C. government uses different age brackets for case data and fatality data.)

-I sought these numbers in effort to investigate whether early-stage vaccination distribution strategy targeted groups who would benefit from the vaccine.
+I sought these numbers in effort to investigate whether early-stage vaccination distribution strategy targeted groups that would benefit from the vaccine.
 I ultimately found that a large proportion of then-scarce doses were going to young people at virtually no risk of dying from covid, while many older people continued to die from the virus, which I wrote about in [The Washington Post](https://www.washingtonpost.com/opinions/2021/03/30/why-are-half-newly-vaccinated-people-dc-younger-than-44/).

 I was motivated to compile the homicide data presented here in effort to better understand the District's [widely-reported](https://www.washingtonpost.com/local/public-safety/homicides-rise-washington/2020/12/31/59dd659e-3953-11eb-bc68-96af0daae728_story.html) surge in homicides during the covid pandemic.

 The main finding presented here is unsurprising.
 Since March 2020, Washington D.C. has faced two epidemics: one of the old (covid) and one of the young (violence).
-However, writing in the early months of 2022, the extent to which age distributions of each differ is rarely acknowledged.

 There are a lot of different ways to present this data, so I welcome any suggestions.